Hillside Construction

 The Construction Manager's Role on Hillside Projects

-The construction manager's role on a hillside project is fundamentally different from its role on a flat-lot build - not in kind, but in intensity.
+The construction manager's role on a hillside project is fundamentally different from its role on a flat-lot build, not in kind but in intensity.
 Every function a CM performs on any project (constructability review, budget development, subcontractor coordination, schedule management, field oversight) is amplified by the complexity of hillside conditions.
-The margin for error is smaller, the decision-making pace is faster, and the cost of getting it wrong is higher.
+The margin for error is smaller, the decision-making pace is faster, and the coordination between disciplines is more intensive.

 Pre-Construction